Vietnam.vn - Nền tảng quảng bá Việt Nam

 My family owned a Tam Ky fabric shop since the French period.
 My mother had a list of people who owed money for goods and migrated to the South in 1954.

-Before leaving, my mother told me to go to Gia Long Street (now Ly Tu Trong) in Saigon and ask around for old business friends.
+Before leaving, my mother told me to go to Gia Long Street (now Ly Tu Trong) in Saigon and ask for some old business friends.
 At that time, many people from Hang Dao lived in the same street.

 -----------------------------------------------------------------------